The Writers’ Deal Hub

 If Span Does Not Apply:

-If you are a writer-producer working on a series with longer season orders, a writer employed on a multi-part, closed-end series, or you are making more than $400,000 (or $375,000 on a cable series), the MBA’s span provision will not apply.
+If you are a writer-producer working on a series with longer season orders, or you are making more than $450,000 (or $375,000 on a cable or High Budget AVOD series), the MBA’s span provision will not apply.
 However, you and your reps can and should negotiate for overscale span protections to ensure that you are paid appropriately for your work.

 Even if the span protection doesn’t apply, try to negotiate:

-1. A set weekly rate that you’ll be paid for every week you work on the series, and
+- A fixed weekly rate that you’ll be paid for every week you work on the series, and

-2. A specified limit on the total number of weeks you will work for your negotiated episodic fees, or that each episodic payment will cover only 2.4 weeks (or some other specified number of weeks) per episode.
+- A specified limit on the total number of weeks covered by your episodic fees, or that each episodic payment will cover only 2.4 weeks (or some other specified number of weeks) per episode.

 These terms will ensure that you receive your actual overscale pay, instead of being worked for so long that you only make Guild minimum.
 Please use the weekly pay calculator to determine what your overscale weekly rate should be.